ZagorenkoV/parcer_script/README.md

-# parcer_script
-Parcer sript for pexel.com
+# Parcer script for pexels.com